cary-miller/cary-miller.github.io/_posts/2015-07-26-try-harder.md

-The offensive thing about the recursive version is it introduces a new parameter into the function.
+The offensive thing about the recursive version is it introduces a new parameter into the function, strictly for retry-tracking.
 Here is an iterative version.

 {% highlight python %}
 def maybe_better():